Teoscar Hernández Preview, Player Props: Mariners vs. Athletics

-The Seattle Mariners, including Teoscar Hernandez (.432 batting average in his past 10 games), battle starter Ken Waldichuk and the Oakland Athletics at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .744 slugging percentage over his past 10 games, take on starting pitcher Zach Neal and the Oakland Athletics at T-Mobile Park, Wednesday at 4:10 PM ET.

 Teoscar Hernández Game Info & Props vs. the Athletics